magento/architecture/design-documents/service-isolation/authentication-authorization.md

 `rest/V1/shipment/:id` and HTTP verb (like POST or GET), this approach is similar to [Amazon ARNs](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) and allows making fine-grained access control.

+### Authorization Schema

-As Magento should provide [multiple BFF](https://github.com/magento/architecture/blob/master/design-documents/service-isolation.md#backends-for-frontends) it makes sense to extract authentication and authorization flow to a separate `Auth Service` to avoid credentials validation and duplication of roles & privileges data.
+As Magento should provide [multiple BFF](https://github.com/magento/architecture/blob/master/design-documents/service-isolation.md#backends-for-frontends) it makes sense to extract authentication flow to a separate `Auth Service` to avoid duplication of roles & privileges data and credentials validation in multiple places.

+The one of the possible approaches is to perform authentication and authorization by `Auth Service`.
 And the general schema might look like this:

 ![Authentication and Authorization General Schema](auth-general-schema.png)